buschcameron1/GraphCreateMeeting_PoC-OnlineMeeting---Sanitized/README.md

-//WARNING: ANY USE BY YOU OF THE CODE PROVIDED IN THIS EXAMPLE IS AT YOUR OWN RISK.
+**WARNING: ANY USE BY YOU OF THE CODE PROVIDED IN THIS EXAMPLE IS AT YOUR OWN RISK.**
-//Microsoft provides this sample code "as is" without warranty of 'any kind, either express or implied, including but not limited to the implied warranties of 'merchantability and/or fitness for a particular purpose.
+**Microsoft provides this sample code "as is" without warranty of 'any kind, either express or implied, including but not limited to the implied warranties of 'merchantability and/or fitness for a particular purpose.**

 **Example code for creating an online meeting and sending an email invite with a meeting template with Graph API**